FrisovanDijk/traviantools/README.md

     - Troop costs
     - (new & done) When to troop upgrades
     - (new) Crop scouter + cap sim
-    - (new) Comparative troop attribute calculator
+    - (new) Comparative troop attribute calculator per tribe